St Columba's Anglican

 Further Instructions for Emergency Controllers

-2. Vents in fans and electrical equipment dust can
+2. Vents in fans and electrical equipment – dust can ignite

-3. Leave doors closed to contain fires should they
+3. Leave doors closed – to contain fires should they start

 Clothes on fire